ftharsh/Arrays/display Array/readme.md

 ```

-+Entry point for the program.
+- Entry point for the program.
-+Declares an instance of Array.
+- Declares an instance of Array.
-+Reads the size of the array from user input and initializes the array with dynamic memory allocation.
+- Reads the size of the array from user input and initializes the array with dynamic memory allocation.
-+Reads the actual number of elements and the values of those elements.
+- Reads the actual number of elements and the values of those elements.
-+Calls the display function to print the array.
+- Calls the display function to print the array.
   Ends program execution with a return statement.